Take Control of MS-Related Bladder and Bowel Problems

 Real People, Real MS Stories

-> If you have multiple sclerosis (MS) and have experienced issues with bladder or bowel control, you are not alone.
-It’s estimated that 85 percent of people with MS struggle with bladder or bowel problems after diagnosis.
+If you have multiple sclerosis (MS) and have experienced issues with bladder or bowel control, you are not alone.
+It’s estimated that 85%t of people with MS struggle with bladder or bowel problems after diagnosis.
 The good news is that these issues don’t need to hold you back from living a full, active life.
 There’s much you can do to manage bathroom problems—and possibly even prevent them.

-> Be Honest with Your Doctor
+Be Honest with Your Doctor

 It may be a little embarrassing to talk with your doctor about your bathroom habits.
 But if you’re experiencing problems, it’s important to let your doctor know right away.
 The sooner you seek treatment, the easier the problem will be to resolve.

 Like most symptoms of MS, bladder and bowel problems differ from person to person—from the type of problem to its severity.
 Common issues include leaking urine, frequent urination, and strong, sudden urges to go.
 They can also include constipation or problems controlling your bowels.
 Your doctor is used to discussing these issues and can tailor a treatment plan that’s right for you.